egrig/bankjoy-api-tests/README.md

 ## Observations
 The API responses contain exchange rates nested within a v property for each date.
 Tests cover basic functionalities such as fetching rates, graceful failover for invalid inputs, and calculation of average rates.

+## Potential Improvements
+Given more time, additional improvements could include:

+Comprehensive Error Handling: Improve error messages to provide more context.
+Test Coverage: Add more test cases for different scenarios and edge cases.
+CI/CD Integration: Set up continuous integration to automate test execution.
+Environment Configurations: Parameterize API URLs and other configurations for different environments (e.g., staging, production).
+Performance Testing: Implement tests to measure and improve the performance of API requests.

+## Additional Notes
+While running the tests, ensure that the Bank of Canada's Forex API is accessible and responsive.
+Any issues in connectivity might affect the tests' execution.